aguidolin/visual-spike/README.md

 ### Selection of the Data

 We briefly describe the data files contained in the folder named Selection.
 Their names have the suffix “one0_SL”, e. g.
 L7215_TT3_one0_SL.mat.
 These files are a selection of the spike data from the previously described datasets.
+To make the selection, the MATLAB function ”select_one0.m” available in the [Top-spike](.../aguidolin/top-spike) collection has been used.
-The selected data has been analyzed in the manuscript
+The selected data have been analyzed in the manuscript
 A Guidolin, M Desroches, JD Victor, K Purpura, & S Rodrigues (2021) *Geometry of spiking activity in early visual cortex: a Topological Data Analytic approach.*

 Example data file: L7215_TT3_one0_SL.mat.

 L7215_TT3_one0_SL.selectedClusters  contains the identity (as numbered in the original dataset L7215_TT3_btc_SPKTs.mat) of the single-units (neurons) that were selected for the analysis from the original dataset.

 L7215_TT3_one0_SL.summary80groups contain information on the selected 80 collection of neural responses within the original dataset.
 For each of the 80 collections (rows), the first four columns are: